Juvenile Idiopathic Arthritis - What Happens

 range from occasional stiffness, the need for pain medicine, and limits on

 physical activity to ongoing JIA and the need for major surgery such as

 joint replacement.
 But for most adults who had JIA as children, any long-term

-by the type of juvenile idiopathic arthritis he or she has.
-While a child with
+A child's long-term outlook depends on the type of JIA he or she has.
+For example, while a child with

 oligoarticular JIA has a

 good long-term outlook other than eye disease risk, a child with

 polyarticular JIA or